Frankie Newton

-Between March 1937 and August 1939, eight recording sessions issued under Newton's name were produced.
-Three sessions in 1937 were made for Irving Mills's Variety label.
-In 1939, Newton recorded a six-song session with Victor, a four-song session for Vocalion, two individual one-song sessions for Blue Note, and finally one two-song session for Vocalion—14 records in all.
+Between March 1937 and August 1939, Newton recorded eight sessions as a leader.
+Three sessions in 1937 were produced by Helen Oakley Dance for Irving Mills's Variety label.
+Five sessions were made in 1939, including a six-song session for Victor produced by Hugues Panassié, two sessions for Vocalion produced by John Henry Hammond, and two sessions for Blue Note, produced by Alfred Lion.

 He also played with Art Tatum on extended versions of "Sweet Georgia Brown" and "Oh, Lady Be Good!", recorded in Harlem after hours.
 These finally came out in 1973 as part of Tatum's album God Is in the House, first on LP and later on CD.

 Politically, Newton was known to be a communist.
 In homage, the communist historian Eric Hobsbawn wrote jazz criticism for the New Statesman under the pen name "Francis Newton".